Sheryn Regis: Artistry

+Voice and timbre

+Regis is a soprano and is often praised for her range and technical ability.
+She possesses a four-octave vocal range, noted for her "distinctive tone and timbre" and "florid blend of breathy riffing and resonant belting."

+Musical influences

 Sheryn has cited Whitney Houston as her major influence and she grew up singing Houston Hits.
 She also cited Regine Velasquez and Lea Salonga as her musical influence in the Philippines.
 Some of her musical influence are Mariah Carey, Michael Jackson, Celine Dion, Aretha Franklin, Beyoncé, Kuh Ledesma, Lani Misalucha, and Jaya.